 - Crockpot Not Microwave // The creative process is similar to serving up a delicious dish.
 Slow cooking your ideas brings out the fullest flavors.
 Yes, you could microwave your concepts, but that just gets them warm and rubbery.
 Instead, crockpot them by giving your meeting enough time to circle back and unpack concepts.

 Don’t turn off the idea tap once the meeting ends.
 You may feel as if you’ve squeezed the lemon dry by the end of your meeting.
 You haven’t.
 The potential for ideas is limitless, so encourage folks to send in post-meeting concepts.

 About Ben // Over the past 15 years, I have created and captured memorable moments and media for individuals, non-profits and corporations around the globe.
 Some of the fields that I have worked in include teaching, videography, photography, stage design, radio, reporting and producing.
 I received a B.A. in Video Communication from MBI in Chicago.
 After graduating, I worked in Toronto as a television reporter and producer for Context, a national news program.
 In 2011, I received my M.Div. from Biblical Theological Seminary.
-In 2016, I began working for Liquid Church in New Jersey as the Video Director.
-I live in beautiful Hunterdon County, NJ, with my wonderful wife, Rose, and our lovely daughters, Violet and Scarlet.
+Currently I work for The Life Christian Church as the Executive Pastor.
+I live in New Jersey with my wonderful wife, Rose, and our lovely daughters, Violet and Scarlet.

 Share This Article